 |Neck Pickup||Infinity R (H) Neck|

 |Middle Pickup||Infinity RS (S) Middle|

 As mentioned above, this guitar has been always every time ready to play out of the box.
 It comes with a D’addario 9-42 string set on a 24-fret fretboard which makes this a natural shred machine.

 Bending is so easy and overall performance is without any hassle.
 As you can see from the table above, I have marked the body material with question marks because Ibanez’s website tells us it has a mahogany body.
 To be honest, I don’t believe it has a mahogany body, instead, it has been always a basswood body.

 I suspect that not many people can just spot the body wood of an electric guitar just by hearing it.
 It mostly occurs to us that using mahogany in the body makes the guitars a lot heavier than basswood ones, most of the time.
 So I also can not be 100% sure.
 Maybe you can contact Ibanez and ask.
 But I remember having seen basswood written on Ibanez’s website.

 If you’re into hard rock, metal and shred stuff and want to start playing right away, I would definitely recommend Ibanez GRG170DX electric guitar.
 I would not like to encourage you to use its standard tremolo as if it was a Floyd Rose bridge tough 🙂

-Hopefully, it’s been a clear, open review for you and helps you make up your mind for one of the best value for money RG style Ibanez electric guitar.
-See you in the next bit!
+Hopefully, it’s been a clear, open review for you and helps you make up your mind about one of the best value-for-money RG-style Ibanez electric guitars.
+Any questions?
+Reach out to me via the contact section.
+See you in the next review!